seanhagen/jane-code-challenge/README.md

 ### build:all

-This target uses `ghr` to build a binary for multiple platforms at once.
+This target uses `gox` to build a binary for multiple platforms at once.
 The variable `binaryTypes` in `magefile.go` controls what binaries are built.

 ## Other Useful Targets